Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 **Task:** Identifying the target Azure region(s) and the number of tiers:

--   Identify the optimal choices for Azure region(s) where the solution should be deployed
+-   Identify the optimal choices for the Azure region(s) where the solution should be deployed

 -   Choose between the 2-tier and 3-tier approach

--   Ensure that high-availability and disaster recovery requirements are satisfied.
+-   Ensure that high-availability and disaster recovery requirements are satisfied

 **Answer:** By deploying Azure VMs in two regions (with US East 2 as the primary region and US West 2 as the secondary), we are able to address the Disaster Recovery needs of the customer.
 From the availability standpoint, one of the first decisions you will need to make is whether you will implement a two-tier or three-tier architecture.
-3-tier architecture consists of the presentation tier, the application tier, and the database tier.
-In the two-tier architecture, application and database tiers are combined together running on the same operating system instance.
+The 3-tier architecture consists of the presentation tier, the application tier, and the database tier.
+In the two-tier architecture, the application and database tiers are combined together, running on the same operating system instance.

-Three-tier architecture is required to provide high availability in Azure.
+The three-tier architecture is required to provide high availability in Azure.
 Each tier should contain two or more VMs in the same availability set to provide 99.95% availability SLA.

-For best performance, we choose alternate site in same geo - different data centers at least 400 miles apart on the same continent.
+For best performance, we choose the alternate site in the same geo - different data centers at least 400 miles apart on the same continent.

 *Preferred solution diagram*